SmartPoC: Generating Executable and Validated PoCs for Smart Contract Bug Reports: Methodology

-(3) \textbf{Verification.} After execution, we parse structured logs to recover pre and post state and compute the corresponding deltas.
-We then prompt the LLM to assess whether the observed changes constitute evidence of the reported vulnerability, and we issue a binary verdict (\textsc{Validated} or \textsc{NotValidated}).
-Only cases marked \textsc{Validated} are counted as successful confirmations; all others are treated as verification failures.
-Through these steps, we automatically derive runtime oracles that validate LLM-generated PoCs and confirm exploitability.
+(3) \textbf{Verification.} After execution, we parse the structured logs to extract the pre- and post-state and compute the corresponding deltas.
+When a state change is observed, we further query an LLM to sanity-check whether the change constitutes evidence for the reported vulnerability.
+We label a PoC as successful only if it induces a vulnerability-relevant state change under this check.
+In this design, successful execution ensures that the exercised path is feasible, while the LLM-based sanity check validates the vulnerability semantics.
+Together, these steps automatically derive runtime oracles that validate LLM-generated PoCs and confirm exploitability.